radian-software/selectrum/README.md

 * `selectrum-preprocess-candidates-function` takes the original list of candidates and sorts it (actually, it can do any sort of preprocessing it wants).
-This preprocessing only happens once.
+Usually preprocessing only happens once unless the candidates are generated dynamically from user input.
+In that case the candidate set might have changed, thus they are processed after each input change.
-* `selectrum-refine-candidates-function` takes the preprocessed list and filters it using the user's input (actually, it can produce the final list of candidates however it wants, including generating it on the fly).
+* `selectrum-refine-candidates-function` takes the preprocessed list and filters it using the user's input.
 This refinement happens every time the user input is updated.
 * `selectrum-highlight-candidates-function` takes a list of the refined candidates that are going to be displayed in the minibuffer, and propertizes them with highlighting.